mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 ### Directives

-- `max-age:` how long the user agent the keys will be pinned; the site must use a cert that meets these pins until this time expires
+- `max-age:` how long the user agent keeps/uses/enforces the keys that will be pinned; the site must use a cert that meets these pins until this time expires
 - `includeSubDomains:` whether user agents should pin all subdomains to the same pins

 Unlike with HSTS, what to set `max-age` is highly individualized to a given site.
 A longer value is more secure, but screwing up your key pins will result in your site being unavailable for a longer period of time.
 Recommended values fall between 15 and 120 days.